-Let’s do a thought experiment where it is two seconds slower the rack the slide versus what I call GLOCK-style carry.
+Let’s do a thought experiment where it’s two seconds slower the rack the slide versus what I call GLOCK-style carry.
 You get a shot off in one second and I need three seconds.
 We are both attacked with a knife at time zero.
 Between zero and one seconds we are both stabbed.
 Between one and three seconds, you get off a shot and I do not.
 After three seconds we both are blasting away.

-A gun with an empty chamber CANNOT have a negligent discharge!
+A gun with an empty chamber CANNOT have a negligent discharge.
 A child can pick it up and pull the trigger and nothing will happen.
 You have to make the conscious decision and have the strength to rack the slide.

 Let’s talk about actual gunfights and the need for one more round.
 I always see gun capacity measured as 8+1 or 10+1.
 That +1 is the round in the chamber.
 It’s almost never needed.
 As a matter of fact, reloads are almost never needed.

-The best analysis of citizen armed self defense is the one by Claude Werner of five years of Armed Citizen articles in the “American Rifleman” magazine.
-This analysis can be seen at gunssavelives.net.
-Everyone should read it, as it is fascinating.
+The best analysis of citizen armed self defense is the one by Claude Werner of five years of Armed Citizen articles in the American Rifleman magazine (you can read it here).
+The results are fascinating.
 These are citizen-only, no law enforcement shootings from 1997 to 2001.

-Of 482 incidents, there were only three reloads!
+Of 482 incidents, there were only three reloads.
 One of those was an escaped lion, shot with a .32 caliber and required 13 shots.
 The average number of shots fired was two.
 In 80% of the incidents, the citizen had time to take their firearm from storage, often from another room.
 People on the web worry about being ambushed, but you will likely be aware of an impending assault.